 There are four different sailing ships that are part of the museum.
 These are the HMS Surprise, the Californian, the San Salvador, and the Star of India.

-Kids Rowing in the Sunset at the Star of India
+Submarine the Californian and the Star of India

 Submarines